| Reimyo DAP-999EX

 and nothing more.
 What a relief… and but for the phase switch a joy

+to operate.
 Both the transport and the DAC had seen some service

 before the review and so I was able to avoid the longish break-in